Sensetive tooth – What to do

 The treatment of sensitive teeth is easy.
 Your dentist will suggest desensitising toothpaste , which has special elements to block the sensation way from the surface to the nerve of the tooth.
 The type of desensitising toothpaste recommended to you depends on the cause of your teeth sensitivity.
 You may need several applications before the reduction of the sensitivity.

 If you still have sensitivity after using desensitising toothpaste, the dentist may suggest other treatments such as fluoride treatment.
 It includes a fluoride gel or a special desensitising agent that will be applied to the sensitive parts of the tooth.
-However, if these treatments does not ease your discomfort, our participating dentist recommend other treatments such as fillings, crowns and bonding.
+However, if these treatments does not ease your discomfort, our participating dentist recommend other treatments such as dental fillings, porcelain crowns and bonding.

 When the gum tissue is separated from the tooth it is called gum recession.
 If gum has receded, our professional dentists will suggest a surgical gum graft for the root covering.
 This is considerable as it protects the tooth and reduces the sensitivity.
 Although, sometimes the level of sensitivity is high and cannot be treated by any of the mentioned treatments.
 Thus, the endodontic (root canal) treatment is eliminated to treat your sensitivity.

-So, our suggestion to you is book an appointment with your Dentist soon to chill your hot summer with an ice cream.
+So, our suggestion to you is book an appointment with your Local Dentist soon to chill your hot summer with an ice cream.